zkutalik/ssimp_software/docu/manual.md

 - **Position** should be named: `POS`,`position` or `BP`.

 *Note*
-- Column names provided are not case sensitive.
+Column names listed above are not case sensitive.
 E.g. P-value column can be named `p` or `P`.

 ## --window.width and --flanking.width
 [//]: -------------------------------